Civil rights group sues over Oklahoma bail practices

 The American Civil Liberties Union of Oklahoma filed the suit late Tuesday in federal court in Oklahoma City on behalf of six inmates currently being held in the Canadian County jail.

-The lawsuit alleges the county’s bail system routinely keeps poor people in jail before a trial, not because they are a flight risk or a danger to society but only because they can’t afford to pay bail.
-The suit also alleges inmates aren’t provided access to counsel when bail is set, that hearings are taking place in private and that the system unconstitutionally discriminates against people with disabilities.
+The lawsuit alleges that the county’s bail system routinely keeps poor people in jail before a trial, not because they are a flight risk or a danger to society but only because they can’t afford to pay bail.
+The suit also alleges that inmates aren’t provided access to counsel when bail is set, that hearings are taking place in private, and that the system unconstitutionally discriminates against people with disabilities.

+One plaintiff, 40-year-old Misty White, who was arrested last month for violating a protective order, began suffering withdrawal symptoms because she wasn’t provided with her medications in the jail, according to the lawsuit.

+When she was finally arraigned before a judge more than a week after her arrest, she was not asked whether she could afford an attorney.

 The suit focuses on Canadian County, but such unconstitutional practices are taking place in counties across the state, said Ryan Kiesel, executive director of ACLU of Oklahoma.